 3-1: Adopt specific goals for efficiency of local government buildings.
 The Partnership will continue and expand the use of the EPA Portfolio Manager software to benchmark local government facilities.
-The Partnership goal is to achieve the ELP model silver target level in the aggregated local agency municipal facilities resulting in at least a 5% savings over the 2003 energy use baseline during the 2013-2014 Partnership.
-3-2: Require commissioning for new buildings, and re-commissioning and retro-commissioning of existing buildings.3-4: Explore creation of line item in local governments' budgets or other options that allow EE cost savings to be returned to the department and/or projects that provided the savings to fund additional efficiency.
-3-5: Develop innovation Incubator that N/A competitively selects initiatives for inclusion in local government pilot projects.
-4-1: Local governments commit to clean energy/climate change leadership.
+3-2: Require commissioning for new buildings, and re-commissioning and retro-commissioning of existing buildings.
+3-4: Explore creation of line item in local governments' budgets or other options that allow EE cost savings to be returned to the department and/or projects that provided the savings to fund additional efficiency.
+3-5: Develop innovation Incubator that competitively selects initiatives for inclusion in local government pilot projects.
+N/A 4-1: Local governments commit to clean energy/climate change leadership.
 In 2012, five cities and the County of Kern considered adopting an Energy or Climate Action Plan for municipal operations.
 The plans could include setting energy efficiency standards for new and existing facilities, developing a revolving loan fund for energy efficiency projects, and so on.
 The Energy Action Plan template was shared with six other incorporated cities in Kern County, three Community Service Districts, and the City of Visalia in Tulare County.
 In 2013-2014, this work within Kern County and the Community Service Districts should continue and be expanded to other areas as funding allows.
 Create and/or implement energy plans for Kern County, the cities and special districts within SCE/SoCalGas jurisdiction.
 Adopt the energy plans and make templates available to other Kern Energy Watch partners.